-- a) Take a print out of your application form for your record. - b) Candidates will not submit Hard copy of application form or certificate to this office at the time of online application. - c) Candidate will have to carry a copy of application print out along with necessary documents at the time of counselling.
+- a) Keep a photo copy of your application form for your record. - b) Candidate will have to carry a copy of application print out along with necessary documents at the time of counselling.

-Appendix - II
+15. APPENDIX - II

 SYLLABUS FOR BAU ENTRANCE EXAMINATION FOR ADMISSION TO MASTER'S DEGREE PROGREMME